ruifelixpereira/container-app-job/README.md

 **Commit and push everything...***

 Finally, commit and push everything to the new repository.
-Push will trigger 2 actions:
+Push will trigger 1 action:
-- `build-and-push.yaml` that will build and push the container image to `ghcr.io`
-- `build-and-deploy.yaml` that will deploy a new container App to Azure
+- `build-and-deploy.yaml` that will deploy a new Container App Job to Azure